 Another ReverbNation tool for artists is the ‘Crowd Reviews’, where you can discover what people really think about your music.
 Crowd Reviews offer detailed feedback about your song’s market appeal from listeners in your genre.
 In-depth listener commentary and easy-to-understand statistics are useful for making better-informed decisions about composition, production, and promotion.
 Reports for songs that aren’t finished yet are also available!

-For each artist, the benefits of subscribing to ReverbNation derive from a wider visibility in the vast music scenario.
-The basic profile and registration is free, but with limitations.
+For each artist, the benefits of subscribing to ReverbNation derive from wider visibility in the vast music scenario.
+The basic profile and registration are free but with limitations.
 For example, the EPK (Electronic Press Kit), comes with the Basic profile (not available with the ‘Free’ profile).
 On the platform, this is called an RPK (Reverb Press Kit).

-The RPK is a digital press kit that allows you to send key information to agents, labels, managers, and venues in order to get more exposure or to help you book shows.
-Unlike other digital press kits, the RPK can include customisable traits and statistics regarding your band’s online presence.
+The RPK is a digital press kit that allows you to send key information to agents, labels, managers, and venues to get more exposure or to help you book shows.
+Unlike other digital press kits, the RPK can include customizable traits and statistics regarding your band’s online presence.

 ReverbNation has a ‘Promote It’ feature that delivers target ads for artists or bands in several music hotspots across the web, such as Facebook and YouTube.

 Simply provide ReverbNation with some information, and they will create ads and a custom landing page, which is viewed when viewers click on the ads.
-There are various campaign types, so that you can choose between promoting a song or album, a website, a gig, a music video or your social media pages.
-Ads are optimised so that artists get the maximum number of fan interactions as possible.
+There are various campaign types so that you can choose between promoting a song or album, a website, a gig, a music video, or your social media pages.
+Ads are optimized so that artists get the maximum number of fan interactions possible.